Miss Julie: The author's preface

 Miss Julie is preceded by an author's preface, which is considered a significant manifesto of naturalism in the theatre.
 In it Strindberg states that the source of the play is an actual story he once heard, which made a strong impression on him, and which "seemed appropriate for tragedy, for it still seems tragic to see someone favored by fortune go under, much more to see a family die out."

 Strindberg describes both Jean and Miss Julie as representations of their classes and society.
 The people in the play are described by Strindberg as "modern characters living in an age of transition [...] more vacillating and disintegrating than their predecessors, a mixture of the old and the new."
 The preface to the play may not be the best guide to the play, and is at times in variance with the play itself.
-The prefaces urges naturalism and deterministic readings of the play, but the play seems to offer more anti-naturalism and even feminist readings.
+The preface urges naturalism and deterministic readings of the play, but the play seems to offer more anti-naturalism and even feminist readings.
 Strindberg's play may have other values than his own critical assessment.
 In the preface, Strindberg discusses aristocracy and classism beyond what occurs in the play itself.